 Ways to Safeguard Your Health in the Locker Room

 As the weather gets cooler and the days get shorter, many of us will move our workouts indoors.
-That means you'll spend more time in school or fitness center locker rooms--places that can be breeding grounds for bacteria, viruses, fungi and other maladies.
+That means you'll spend more time in the locker room -- places that can be breeding grounds for bacteria, viruses, fungi and other maladies.

-That doesn’t mean you need to encase yourself in a plastic bubble upon entering the locker room.
-Whether your child heads to the school’s locker room after a soccer match or you shower in the fitness center’s locker room following yoga class, Smith advises taking these common-sense steps to protect your health:
+That doesn’t mean you need to encase yourself in a plastic bubble when you enter the locker room.
+Mr. Smith advises taking these common-sense steps to protect your health:

-- Wear flip flops.
+- Wear flip-flops.
 They protect you against slipping on wet floors and decrease the chances of developing athlete’s foot or nail fungus.
-And don’t forget to wash and dry the flip flops.
+Don’t forget to wash and dry your flip flops, too.
 Smith recommends using a 3 percent solution of hydrogen peroxide mixed with water.
 (He adds a shot glass-size amount of the mixture to his laundry, too.)

 - Scrub your feet.
 Further protect yourself against athlete’s foot and nail fungus by washing the bottom of your feet and between your toes with soap and water.